 This prospectus offers the Fund's Investor Shares and Admiral Shares.
 A separate prospectus offers the Fund's Institutional Shares, which are generally for investors who invest a minimum of \$5 million.

 All share classes offered by the Fund have the same investment objective, strategies, and policies.
-However, different share classes have different expenses; as a result, their investment returns will differ.
+However, because different share classes can have different expenses, their investment returns may differ.

 Plain Talk About Fund Expenses